docker/docs/engine/swarm/configs.md

 the same high availability guarantees for configs as for the rest of the swarm management data.

-When you grant a newly-created or running service access to a config, the config is mounted as a file in the container, in an in-memory filesystem.
+When you grant a newly-created or running service access to a config, the config is mounted as a file in the container.
 The location of the mount point within the container defaults to `/<config-name>` in Linux containers.
 In Windows containers, configs are all mounted into `C:\ProgramData\Docker\configs` and symbolic links are created to the desired location, which defaults to `C:\<config-name>`.

 You can update a service to grant it access to additional configs or revoke its access to a given config at any time.